Andrettin/Wyrmsun/readme.txt

 * Buildings
 - The Teutonic Mason's Shop now correctly uses its active animations.
+- The Germanic Stables graphics now use semi-transparent shadows, as the other buildings do.

 * Items
 - Bows now have specific graphics for when they are on the ground.